Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 6. Aparna Popat

-Aparna Popat is the only badminton player to win all the senior national championships (Indian National Badminton Championships) from 1997 to 2006, for a record equivalent to nine times.
+Aparna Popat is the only player who has won all the senior national championships in women’s singles, also known as the Indian National Badminton Championships, from 1997 to 2006, for a record nine times.

-She has also represented India in Asian games and, back then, was the top badminton player in India.
+She also represented India in the Asian Games in 1998 and 2002 and was the top badminton player in India at that time.

-Aparna also attended a mentorship program by the US Department of State and ESPN to uplift the sports opportunities for underserved women and girls worldwide.
+Aparna attended a mentorship program by the US Department of State and ESPN in 2014, which aimed to uplift the sports opportunities for underserved women and girls worldwide.

 5. Srikanth Kidambi

-He got trained at Gopichand Badminton Academy and used to have a career full of ups and downs, but his hard work has unveiled him.
+He had a career full of ups and downs, but his hard work paid off.

-Srikanth is one of the country’s best shuttlers by winning the maximum number of super series titles (the highest by an Indian badminton player male), placing himself with Indian badminton’s greats.
+He is one of the country’s best shuttlers by winning the maximum number of Super Series titles (the highest by an Indian male player), placing himself among Indian badminton’s greats.

 4. Saina Nehwal

-Nehwal was the first Indian in the Commonwealth Games to win two women’s singles gold medals (2010 and 2018).
+Notably, she was the first Indian to win two women’s singles gold medals at the Commonwealth Games, in 2010 in Delhi and 2018 in Gold Coast.

-As one of the most successful Indian sportspeople, we credit her with the growing popularity of badminton in India.
+She is one of the most successful Indian sportspeople and has contributed to the growing popularity of badminton in India.

 3. PV Sindhu